skirtley/desk-jockey-gm/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.16 =
+* Generating the [submit_time] tag for Contact Form 7 is now an option in the Options page and is off by default to avoid the post being flagged as spam
+* Added some protection against cross site scripting

+= 2.8.15 =
+* Bug Fix: No longer generating 'submit_url' for Contact Form 7 email because it seems to cause CF7 to think it is a spam submission and it drops it.
+* Bug fix: when form name has commas in it, retrieving its data from the DB did not work because plugin was treating it as a list of form names

+= 2.8.14 =
+* Fix to capturing Gravity Forms list values

+= 2.8.13 =
+* Bug fix in "trans"

+= 2.8.12 =
+* Work-around for WP bug https://core.trac.wordpress.org/ticket/29658

+= 2.8.11 =
+* Bug fix related to Excel Internet Query export
+* Bug fix when HTML special characters in short code attributes

 = 2.8.10 =
 * Bug fix related to "trans" with multiple transform functions